-Private equity is commonly divided into four subcategories: U.S. Buyout, Venture Capital, Distressed, and Non-U.S. Private Equity.
+Private equity is commonly divided into four subcategories: US Buyout, Venture Capital, Distressed, and Non-US Private Equity.
 Each subcategory can be further broken down.
-For example, buyouts can be subdivided into large, mid and small.
-Venture capital is further divided into early, mid, and late-stage.
-Non-U.S. private equity is geographically divided into Europe, Asia and Emerging Markets.
-Our forecast for Diversified Private Equity is intended to reflect a diversified portfolio that includes all the subcategories.
+For example, buyouts can be subdivided into large, middle and small.
+Venture capital is further divided into early-, mid-, and late-stage.
+Non-US private equity is geographically divided into Europe, Asia and Emerging Markets.
+Our forecast for Diversified Private Equity is intended to reflect a diversified portfolio that includes all the subcategories but with US buyouts having the largest weight.

-Exhibit 33 depicts performance for the Cambridge Associates' U.S. Buyout and U.S. Venture indices from March 31, 1986, the inception of the U.S. Buyout index, through September 30, 2023, together with the public equity performance for the S&P 500 index.
+Exhibit 33 depicts performance for the Cambridge Associates' US Buyout and US Venture indices from March 31, 1986, the inception of the US Buyout index, through September 30, 2024, together with the public equity performance for the S&P 500 index.